Blackened Salmon Bowls with Coconut Ricejump to recipe

 What type of salmon is best to use?

 We typically recommend buying wild-caught salmon whenever possible.
 Wild-caught salmon is caught in its natural habitat using sustainable practices and is typically tastier, and better for you and the environment than farmed salmon.
 However, not all farmed or wild-caught salmon is created equal.
 Personally, we get our salmon from Pride of Bristol Bay and it is hands-down the best we've ever tasted!
-If you'd like to order your own case of salmon, use the code FEDANDFIT1 for $10 off a 10 pound box or $20 off a 20 pound box.

 If you prefer buying your salmon at the store, we recommend looking for wild-caught when you're at the seafood counter and looking for salmon with a MSC Bluefish checkmark, which certifies that it is sustainable.